Now that we’re friends, let’s share my world.

 This dress was also used for a Schuco-Gold boxed Sindy doll (Ref 14-4816) and a 1981 UK/Continental boxed doll called ‘Springtime Sindy’ (Ref 44742 – Int Ref 44640).
 Variations of this dress have been found where the background is dark brown or black.
 We do not know whether these variations relate to a particular doll or whether these differences are merely the result of the use of different dye lots.

-Although this doll is Mint in Box (MIB) you can see she has a green bow in her hair, we cannot establish whether with this came with the doll or was added later (we think the latter).
+Although the doll shown above is Mint in Box (MIB) you can see she has a green bow in her hair, and we now think it was added later.
 We have also read that this doll came with a half-slip petticoat but this Gayle does not have one.
 We would be very interested to hear from other collectors who have a Gayle to learn what they have found.

-We would be keen to document any other boxed Marx Sindy dolls which came in different outfits.
+We would be keen to document any other different boxed Marx Sindy dolls and the outfits in which they came.

-We think this set is circa 1979, and it consisted of a Marx Sindy dressed in the 1979 Sindy Sweet Dreams boxed doll nightdress together with her Marx bed (see below) with new bed linen in a blue sprig floral pattern on a white background.
-We have seen the bed linen described as a French Provençal design but we have never been able to find out any more about this version, or indeed whether it only came with this gift set.
-We don't even know if Sindy's more usual aqua blue plaid bed linen was ever packaged for this set.
-Whether this is set was available for purchase in Canada is also unknown.
+We think this set is circa 1979, and it consisted of a Marx Sindy dressed in the 1979 Sindy Sweet Dreams boxed doll nightdress (Ref 44689 – International Ref 44697) together with her Marx bed with pretty new bed linen in a blue sprig floral pattern on a white background.

 Sindy’s nightdress (which was described as a “negligee”) was floor-length with long sleeves.
 It was made of light blue nylon with a layer of light blue floral patterned net nylon stitched on top.
 The neckline was trimmed with a layer of wide white nylon lace bound with a strip of the blue nylon.
 The same white lace was used to trim the elasticated cuffs and hem of nightdress.
 The neck was embellished with a sewn-on light blue satin ribbon.
 The nightdress fastened at the back of the neck with one sewn-on metal snap fastener.
 This outfit came with a pair of light blue furry slippers, which was a pair of Sindy’s white slip on mules with a piece of light blue faux fur glued over the top.